TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-filesync-syncfailed-ecs-e-user-request-throttled.md

 <!--/issueDescription-->

 ## **Recommended steps**
 No action is required.
-If this error persists for longer than a day, please file an ICM ticket.
+If this error persists for longer than a day, create a support request.

 ## **Recommended Documents**